Ashwagandhae/smart-snake/README.md

 This program uses an evolutionary algorithm to create a neural network that can play the [snake game](<https://en.wikipedia.org/wiki/Snake_(video_game_genre)>).
 After the user stops the evolution process, the best snake is rendered.
 Smark snake uses [p5 for Python](https://py.processing.org/) to render the snake, and [NumPy](https://numpy.org/) for calculations.

+For best results, wait until the average score is at least above 0 (usually 3-8 generations).

 # Usage

 1. Make sure you have [python installed](https://www.python.org/downloads/)